 A Campag free hub is also available, but that is a separate purchase item.
 Personally, I think this approach is better than the slightly odd dual hub used on the TacX Neo – but I suppose that is easy to say when you are a mainly Shimano geared household!

-This cadence sensor isnt even really needed, the Drivo is able to read the pulses in your pedal stroke, and calculate a cadence from here.
+This cadence sensor isn’t even really needed; the Drivo can read the pulses in your pedal stroke, and calculate a cadence from here.
 The reason for the inclusion is that Elite plans to release pedal/stroke analysis software, which needs to know exactly the location of the pedal – which needs a dedicated sensor such as this.

 There are also a couple of plastic feet in the box.
 Elite has come up with a devilishly simple way of allowing you to adjust the height of the trainer by rotating the large plastic feet, which go other the ends of the Drivo’s arms

 As the attachment point for the feet is not central, you adjust the Drivo’s elevation just by rotating them round.
 I have, to be honest, it’s a very simple and highly effective approach, giving you three settings from about 3cm high…